 Appointed by the Dutch West India Company in July 1646, Stuyvesant replaced William Kieft during the colony's time of most vulnerability.
-A staunch member of the Dutch Reformed Church, he knew the Bible well and attempted to strictly enforce the rules of his employer.
+Stuyvesant was a staunch Dutch Reformed Church member, knew the Bible well, and strictly enforced his employer's rules.
 These factors came into play in 1655 when the Dutch West India Company ordered Stuyvesant, illiberal in matters of religion, to concede from his initial objection and allow Dutch Jews from Brazil to live in the colony.

 First Settlement at Bergen Square

-As the new governor, Stuyvesant's charge was to improve the economic status of the colony and to quell Native American hostilities that curtailed the growth of Dutch settlements like Pavonia.
+Governor Stuyvesant's charge was to improve the colony's economic status and to quell Native American hostilities that curtailed the growth of Dutch settlements like Pavonia.
 In August 1655, he successfully took over the colony of New Sweden along the Delaware River.
 Returning from that victory, Stuyvesant took on the problems at Fort Amsterdam and Pavonia caused by the "Peach Tree War."
-He bargained with the Native Americans for the ransom of captives and entered into negotiations that later culminated in a peace treaty signed on March 6, 1660.
+He bargained with the Native Americans for the ransom of captives and entered into negotiations, which resulted in a peace treaty on March 6, 1660.
 Afterward, Stuyvesant directed settlers at Pavonia to establish a town for defense rather than live on isolated farms and estates along the Hudson River.

-The fortified site, near elevated terrain, was a former Native American cornfield and approximately two miles from the Hudson River.
-On September 5, 1661, Stuyvesant issued a charter of incorporation to the Village of Bergen to include a court of justice, church, and school.
-The eight hundred foot area is now Bergen Square at Bergen Avenue and Academy Street.
-During the remainder of Stuyvesant's tenure, Dutch settlers, mostly from New Amsterdam, moved into Harsimus, Paulus Hook, Communipaw, Hoboken, Minkakwa (Greenville), Pamrapo, and Bergen.
+The fortified site was a former-Native American cornfield, near elevated terrain, about two miles from the Hudson River.
+On September 5, 1661, Stuyvesant issued a charter of incorporation to the Village of Bergen; it included a court of justice, church, and school.
+The eight-hundred-foot area is now Bergen Square at Bergen Avenue and Academy Street.
+During the remainder of Stuyvesant's tenure, Dutch settlers, most from New Amsterdam, moved into Harsimus, Paulus Hook, Communipaw, Hoboken, Minkakwa (Greenville), Pamrapo, and Bergen.

 New Netherland was divided into the English royal colonies of New York and New Jersey.
-Dutch settlers, as well as Stuyvesant, remained and accepted English rule and law that included the promise of town government.
-They could keep their property, religious freedom and continue trade with the Dutch.
+Dutch settlers, as well as Stuyvesant, remained in the settlement.
+They accepted English rule and law that included the promise of town government.
+They could keep their properties, enjoy religious freedom and continue trade with the Dutch.
 These conditions allowed the Dutch to retain their ethnic culture in America through their customs and their Dutch Reformed Church.
 Stuyvesant died in 1672 and is interred at St. Mark's Church in the Bowery.

 Stuyvesant's Portrait Sculpture

 A statue of Peter Stuyvesant once stood in the front courtyard of the Martin Luther King, Jr. School (1969)/ School No. 11, at 866 Bergen Avenue.
-The statue's placement was proposed in 1910 for Jersey City's 250th anniversary of the founding of the village of Bergen.
+In 1910, the statue's placement was proposed for Jersey City's 250th anniversary of the founding of the village of Bergen.
 The Bergen Monument Association raised $15,000 for the monument, receiving contributions from the Bergen Dutch Reformed Church/Old Bergen Church, Jersey City and its Board of Commissioners, residents, and schoolchildren.

 In a well-subscribed competition, the design by Scottish-American sculptor J. Massey Rhind (1860-1936) was selected.
 It would be his second statue of Stuyvesant.
-The first, completed in 1898, is at Kingston, NY.
+The first, completed in 1898, is in Kingston, NY.

-The near nine-foot-high statue of Stuyvesant was cast at the Roman Bronze Work Foundry in New York City.
-Stuyvesant dons a flowing cape, plumed hat, and seventeenth-century Dutch attire holding a carved walking stick in his right hand.
+The nearly nine-foot-high statue of Stuyvesant was cast at the Roman Bronze Work Foundry in New York City.
+Stuyvesant dons a flowing cape, plumed hat, and seventeenth-century Dutch attire, holding a carved walking stick in his right hand.
 The rolled charter in his gloved-left hand is a symbol of his governance.
-Local historian John Gomez describes the statue: it, "... was platformed [sic] on a 10-inch-high plinth and affixed to an 8-foot-high semi-circular granite exedra, or wayside seat, with a wingspan of 12 feet.
-The exedra . . . was caped [sic] at each curling end by Dutch seafaring reliefs" (Jersey Journal 7 February 2011).
+Local historian John Gomez describes the statue: it "... was platformed [sic] on a 10-inch-high plinth and affixed to an 8-foot-high semi-circular granite exedra, or wayside seat, with a wingspan of 12 feet.
+The exedra . . . was caped [sic] at each curling end by Dutch seafaring reliefs" (Jersey Journal, February 7, 2011).
 An inscription reads, "In the year of our Lord 1660, by permission of PETRUS STUYVESANT, Director-General, and the Council of New Netherland, around this Square, was founded and built the Village of BERGEN, the first permanent settlement in NEW JERSEY."

 The statue was well-received by the community.
-Three engraved tablets affixed to the monument inform passers-by about the colonial settlement of Bergen and its historic significance.
+Three engraved tablets affixed to the monument inform passers-by about the colonial settlement of Bergen and its historical significance.

 Rhind's other notable works are the bronze figures for the Grand Army of the Republic Memorial (Washington, DC), George Washington (Washington Park, Newark, NJ), Philip Schuyler (Albany, NY), and bronze south doors at historic Trinity Church, (New York City).
 Rhind's design for a monument in front of City Hall in Jersey City had been bypassed by the selection committee.

 The Stuyvesant statue stood at historic Bergen Square undisturbed until the devastating three-alarm fire that destroyed Public School No. 11 on October 3, 1966.
-The community made known its wishes to Mayor Thomas Whelan to build the sixth school on the site.
-The future of Stuyvesant, minus the damaged exedra, however, was not clear.
+The community informed Mayor Thomas Whelan that it wished for a sixth school on the site.
+The Stuyvesant statue's future, minus the damaged exedra, wasn't clear.
 It was eventually affixed to a new concrete base and sidelined to the back north corner of the front courtyard.

-The new school, designed by Comparetto & Kenny, was named for the Rev. Dr. Martin Luther King, Jr. and dedicated on April 2, 1969.
-A bronze bust of Dr. King by sculptor Archimedes Giacomantonio was placed in the school lobby in remembrance of the slain civil rights leader.
+The new school, designed by Comparetto & Kenny, was named for the Rev. Dr. Martin Luther King, Jr. and was dedicated on April 2, 1969.
+A bronze bust of Dr. King by sculptor Archimedes Giacomantonio was placed in the school lobby for the slain civil rights leader.

-The Stuyvesant statue remained in the courtyard until, on February 5, 2010, it disappeared from the site.
+The Stuyvesant statue remained in the school's courtyard until February 5, 2010, when it disappeared from the site.
 The Jersey City Board of Education, assuming ownership of the statue, had it uprooted by Burns Brothers Monuments.
-The Board explained that it was planning to redesign the school's courtyard, refinish the statue and place it at the Culinary Arts Plaza at Newkirk Street of Hudson County Community College, a site outside the four-block historic Bergen Square.
-The statue's removal met the ire of local preservationists and residents looking for answers about its status.
+The Board explained it planned to redesign the school's courtyard, refinish the Stuyvesant's statue and place it at the Culinary Arts Plaza at Newkirk Street of Hudson County Community College, a site outside the four-block historic Bergen Square.
+The statue's removal met the ire of local preservationists and residents wanting answers about its status.

-During its hiatus from public view, it was taken to The Beacon complex.
-Here, under the guidance of the Jersey City Landmarks Conservancy, the statue was restored by Zakalak Restoration Arts of Jersey City.
-The bronze portrait sculpture was carefully power washed and its surface repaired and treated with three coats of wax.
+During its hiatus from public view, the statue was taken to The Beacon complex.
+Here, under the guidance of the Jersey City Landmarks Conservancy, it was restored by Zakalak Restoration Arts of Jersey City.
+The bronze portrait sculpture was carefully power washed, and its surface was repaired and treated with three coats of wax.
 Funds for the restoration came from Hudson County Open Space and the Historic Preservation Trust Fund.

-The Peter Stuyvesant statue presently stands at the Newkirk Street plaza, as per an agreement with the City.
+The Peter Stuyvesant statue now stands in the Newkirk Street Plaza from an agreement with Jersey City.
 According to John Hallanan, Jr. of the Jersey City Landmarks Conservancy, it is considered a temporary location while "a new base approximating the look and size of the original inscribed base is waiting for funding."
 It is expected that the monument will return to the Martin Luther King School, in historic Bergen Square, with its new base and statue intact.